StanfordVL/iGibson/README.md

 ### Release
 This is the repository for iGibson (gibson2) 0.0.4 release.
 Bug reports, suggestions for improvement, as well as community developments are encouraged and appreciated.
-Here is the [Changelog](misc/CHANGELOG.md).
 The support for our previous version of the environment, [Gibson v1](http://github.com/StanfordVL/GibsonEnv/), will be moved to this repository.

 ### Documentation
 The documentation for this repository can be found here: [iGibson Environment Documentation](http://svl.stanford.edu/igibson/docs/).
 It includes installation guide (including data download), quickstart guide, code examples, and APIs.